-Want to help out with the February 3 Necessities for Neighbors distribution, at Peace Lutheran Church?
-Look for the Signup sheet at the Information Center!
+Also, consider volunteering to help with the distribution that Sunday, at Peace Lutheran.
+Look for the sign-up sheet at the Information Center.

 Our Savior’s has a number of ongoing health ministries that meet on a weekly or monthly basis.
 Feel free to join any of the following sessions.
 For more information, contact Michelle Anderson, Faith Community Nurse, 336-2942, ext.
 48, or firstname.lastname@example.org.